Pesa 214M: Kuyavian-Pomeranian

 The Kuyavian-Pomeranian Voivodeship has the largest number of Pesa 214M vehicles, all owned by the regional government.
-Initially operated by Przewozy Regionalne, they have been operated by Arriva since 9 December 2007.
+Initially operated by Polregio, they have been operated by Arriva since 9 December 2007.
 On 18 October 2002, a contract was signed for the delivery of eight 214M railcars for the Kuyavian-Pomeranian Voivodeship.
 One unit was delivered in 2002 and 2003 each, and three units in 2004 and 2005 each.

 On 5 December 2008, a contract was signed for the delivery of another 5 vehicles.
 The delivery of these small and economical vehicles sparked interest from regional authorities in reviving local lines, including from Bydgoszcz to Unisław.
 High passenger volumes on some lines necessitated double runs or additional carriages.
 The former option required two vehicles, while the latter complicated maneuvering due to the lack of a cab at the other end of the train.
 To improve this situation, the regional government ordered trailer cars with a driver’s cab fully compatible with the SA106 – SA123.

 In May 2012, Pesa won the tender to modernize two of the oldest vehicles.